Will HKD-traded securities and RMB-traded securities be transferable ?

 If a bank is not yet a CCASS Designated Bank, it should contact HKEx’s Cash Market – Participant Services (CM-PS) team and submit the prescribed application form.
 Banks which are interested in providing RMB money settlement service are also required to execute the Undertaking as mentioned in the above paragraph and do interface testing to receive the RMB reports from HKICL in electronic file/tape form.
 It may take four weeks to complete the application process.
 For details, please refer to Section 14.2.3 of the CCASS Operational Procedures or call CM-PS at 2840-3626.

-The Third Generation Automatic Order Matching and Execution System (AMS/3) is a multi-currency system which is capable of supporting transactions in RMB products (with currency code 'CNY’ in AMS/3) in a manner similar to that applicable to products denominated in HKD and USD.
+The Orion Trading Platform – Securities Market (OTP-C) is a multi-currency system which is capable of supporting transactions in RMB products (with currency code 'CNY’ in OTP-C) in a manner similar to that applicable to products denominated in HKD and USD.

 How to calculate the stamp duty payable for transactions denominated in RMB?